Rules and categories

 Messages in proto2

-files are best effort (since the JSON format was not defined when the proto2
+files are best effort (since the JSON format wasn't defined when the proto2

 syntax was created).